truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/ManageGlobal2FASCALE.md

 ---
 title: "Managing Global 2FA (Two-Factor Authentication)"
-description: "Provides information on SCALE global two-factor authentication, setting it up, and logging in with it enabled."
+description: "Provides information on setting up and managing global two-factor authentication, and logging in with it enabled."
 weight: 70
 alias:
  - /scale/scaletutorials/credentials/2fascale